ansys/pyansys-dev-guide/doc/source/coding_style/beyond_pep8.rst

 The directive ``# doctest: +SKIP`` can be added to any line of a docstring example so that it is not executed in ``doctest-modules``.
-This is useful for examples that cannot run within ``pytest`` or have side-effects that will affect the other tests if they are run during the ``doctest`` session.
+This is useful for examples that cannot run within ``pytest`` or have side effects that will affect the other tests if they are run during the ``doctest`` session.

 .. code :: python